ICC Champions Trophy: ICC KnockOut Trophies

 All of the matches in the 2000 tournament were played at Gymkhana Club Ground in Nairobi, Kenya.
 All the test playing nations participated in the tournament along with the finals, involving Kenya, India, Sri Lanka, West Indies, Bangladesh and England.
 The tournament was won by New Zealand who beat India in the final.
 Indian skipper Sourav Ganguly (348) was the leading run scorer in this tournament.
 Venkatesh Prasad (8) was the leading wicket taker.
 This was the first ICC event won by New Zealand.
-It was also their only ICC trophy till 2021, and their only limited overs tournament till date.
+It was also their only ICC trophy until 2021, and their only limited overs tournament to date.

 2002 ICC Champions Trophy

 The 2002 ICC Champions Trophy was held in Sri Lanka, and included the 10 ICC Test playing nations including the newly appointed full member Bangladesh, Kenya (ODI status) and the 2001 ICC Trophy winners Netherlands.
 The final between India and Sri Lanka was washed out due to rain twice to leave no result.
 First, Sri Lanka played 50 overs and then India played two overs before the rain caused interruption.
 The next day, Sri Lanka again played 50 overs and India played eight overs.
 In the end India and Sri Lanka were declared joint winners.
 The teams played 110 overs, but there was no result.
 Virender Sehwag (271) had the highest number of runs in the tournament and Muralitharan (10) had the highest number of wickets.